RiceDope/rambling-jesters/README.md

 Fundamentally an idea in this context is taking some form of input text and splitting it up and assigning each Jester with some amount of the source text as a seed.
 They then interact with eachother based on their individual personalities and at the end the base Jester outputs their seed text alongside a LLM corrected final paragraph.

 ## Important notes before running
+**JVM** version: 21

 When running the program if your laptop or pc is not particularly powerful then close down as much as possible and limit the number of iterations that the program will be ran.
-The default is 10 and more lead to a better output.
+The default is 10 and more lead to a better outputs.

 As a pre-requisite make sure that [llama3](https://ollama.com/library/llama3) is installed alongside [ollama](https://ollama.com/).
 These are used for the LLM correction phase.
 (More on that later)